williamxz/googleearthengine/william/README.md

-# Google Earth Engine Tutorial
+# Google Earth Engine Tutorial with GEE Code Editor

 ## Things to know
 - Google Earth Engine has a limit of 3000 tasks at one time.
 Tasks exceeding that will not be processed.